 7. The Access Provider allows the Access Seeker to integrate via API to the Access Provider’s BSS, which

-is designed based on the telecom standard framework for business process, the enhanced Telecom Operations Map (“eTOM”). for placement of Service Order(s) and Service Request(s).
+is designed based on the telecom standard framework for business process, the enhanced Telecom Operations Map (“eTOM”) for placement of Service Order(s) and Service Request(s).

 8. the Access Provider also provides an interface portal (the Access Provider Portal) for Access Seeker who do not have the capability to integrate via API.
 The Access Provider Portal is a standard Portal that may not provide the same enhancements and benefits that an Access Seeker would receive through API integration.